Working from Home is Damaging Employee Trust; a shift from commercial office space

 - The believe that others have high integrity and good intentions.

-Unlike in the past, when most employees worked in commercial office spaces and regularly interacted with one another, working from home cuts down or eliminates these relationships.
+Unlike in the past, when most employees worked from an office and regularly interacted with one another, working from home cuts down or eliminates these relationships.
 It turns out these interactions are crucial to developing trust among workers.
 “Once trust is lost, it’s very hard to regain,” say Gardner and Mortensen.

 While monitoring employees who work from home with things such as keystroke counters or taking periodic photos using the computer camera may seem like an easy fix and a way to maintain productivity, it doesn’t work say the authors.